 Who’s affected: Those who turn 70½ in 2020 or later.

 Bottom line: If you turn 70½ in 2020 or later, you don’t need to take your RMDs until you turn 72.
-However, if you turned 70½ before December 31, 2019, you still need to take your RMDs.
+However, if you turned 70½ before December 31, 2019, you still need to take your RMDs starting in 2021.
 Otherwise, you risk a hefty 50% tax penalty on the portion you neglected to withdraw.

 Old law: You can’t contribute to Traditional IRAs once you turned 70½.